burlachenkok/exploring-python3/python3-note.md

 ##  First Line in Your Script

 The line `#!/usr/bin/env python3` in a well-developed script (for POSIX OS Family) contains what is known as sha-bang.
-It has a long history in Unix/Linux OS.
+It has a long history in Unix/Linux OS and it is used to understand which interpreter to use from OS perspective.
 For Windows, it's possible to use it as well.
 In Windows, a binary application named `py.exe` is a launcher that performs a choice of a used interpreter based on the mentioned sha-bang.

 Formally this line is optional.